 My Main Page with Links to My Other Book Reviews

 Martin suggests busyness, narrow moralism, and ignoring consequences were important.

-A few parts of this work should be called Everyday Status Quo Herd Morality.
+A few parts herein should be called Everyday Status Quo Herd Morality.
 For example, the case against surrogate parenting is weak, even weaker than the case against paying people for contributing body parts.
 Martin lists trivial and questionable claims about exploitation and being treated as an object as reasons for rejecting surrogate parenting.
 He never mentions the colossal benefit the child gets by gaining a life.
-He cites the possibility of women backing out on surrogate contracts, but not holding women to the contracts they sign, treating them as if they were capricious air heads who can not do beneficial things on their own and make their own decisions, is harmful and degrading.
+He cites the possibility of women backing out on surrogate contracts, but not holding women to contracts they sign, treating them as if they were capricious air heads who can not do beneficial things on their own and make their own decisions, is harmful and degrading.
 Much of this work suffers from too much emphasis on virtues and arbitrary rules and too little emphasis on consequences.

 I reviewed the 1989 edition.
 Book review article by J.T.
-Fournier.
+Fournier, last updated June 29, 2009.

+My Main Page with Links to My Other Book Reviews